Sales Tips: Dealing With Prospects’ Parenting and Life Challenges

 Welcome to the fifth installment in a series in which I am taking a closer look at the findings in a report recently released by Sheryl Connelly, Global Consumer Trends and Futurist at Ford Motor Co.
 I originally mentioned the report in this post.
 The Ford Trend Report highlights some revealing trends that help us understand how modern consumers think.
 And I think they also hold several sales tips we can use to help our own businesses.

 Today, I’d like to focus on an area that doesn’t seem like a “work issue” but has a major effect on nearly all employees.
 I’m talking about parenting.
 It’s important to consider how raising children impacts your employees.
-That, in turn, leads to serious reflection on the importance of recognizing the very human needs and emotions of employees, co-workers and others with whom you deal.
+That leads to serious reflection on recognizing the very human needs and emotions of employees, co-workers and others with whom you deal.

 Parenting Happens 24/7/365